dwave-examples/job-shop-scheduling-cqm/README.md

 `Big M` value to activate or relax constraint (https://en.wikipedia.org/wiki/Big_M_method).

-The proposed quadratic equation fulfills the same behaviour as the linear
+The proposed quadratic equation fulfills the same behaviour as the linear constraints:
-constraints:

 There are two cases:
 - if `y_j,k,i = 0` job `j` is processed after job `k`:
   ![equation2_1](_static/eq2_1.png)
 - if `y_j,k,i = 1` job `k` is processed after job `j`:
   ![equation2_2](_static/eq2_2.png)
   Since these equations are applied to every pair of jobs, they guarantee that the jobs don't overlap on a machine.
+If -allow_quad is set to False, this mixed integer formulation of this constraint will be used.

 #### Make-Span Constraint
 The make-span of a JSS problem can be calculated by obtaining the maximum